nurieemm16/nurieemm16/README.md

 Welcome to my Github personal account, where I develop personal projects and learn new things.

 ## About me:
-- 💻 I love creating websites, from the API to the client, stay tuned for updates!
 - 🧪 I’m currently working as a Frontend developer on The Corners
+- 💻 I enjoy creating interactive, dynamic, and accessible websites for everyone.
+Stay tuned for updates!
-- 🌱 I'm currently learning Typescript and improving my React skills
+- 🌱 I'm currently learning React.
+Next stop Typescript!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nuria-marzo)

 <!-- - ↗️ I'm looking to work as a Frontend Developer or QA Engineer -->

 <!--